Playing detective in the heart of Chinatown

 Throwing in a couple of cocktails or an art-jamming session for those who complete the challenges would be a bonus.

-Admission: Until Aug 30, there is a National Day promotion at $56 for two persons.
-The usual price is $80 a person.
-SingapoRediscovers Vouchers are accepted.

-Info: Tour runs for 2.5 hours, on weekends at 11am and 2pm.
-Private tours are also available.
-Book your tour at this website.
-Contact the company for alternative arrangements at info@monsterdaytours.com.

-- Eating Air is an occasional series on local tours.
-For more stories on exploring Singapore, go to SG Go Where website.
+• Eating Air is an occasional series on local tours.
+For more stories on exploring Singapore, go to str.sg/sg-go-where.